Statement of Faith

 5. We believe in sanctification through the Word of God, by the Holy Spirit, and in personal holiness of heart and life.
 “For we are his workmanship, created in Christ Jesus unto good works, which God hath before ordained that we should walk in them.”
 (Eph.
 2: 10)

 6. We believe in water baptism, in the baptism and fullness of the Holy Spirit, in the gifts of the Spirit and in the evidence of the fruit of the Spirit

-7. We believe that such only are true believers a endure unto the end, That their persevering attachment to Christ is the grand mark which distinguishes them from superficial professors of the faith.
-That a special providence watches over their welfare; and that they am kept by the power of 04 through faith, unto salvation
+7. We believe that such, only are true believers as endure unto the end.
+That their persevering attachment to Christ is the grand mark which distinguishes them from superficial professors of the faith.
+That a special providence watches over their welfare; and that they are kept by the power of God, through faith, unto salvation.

 8. We believe in the bodily resurrection of believers to everlasting life and fellowship with God.
 We also believe in the bodily resurrection of all non¬believers to everlasting torment and punishment in hell’s fire.